2016-The New York Times reports that

 Then they paid really big bucks to experience spelunking and assisted Park Rangers clearing out that guano in the caves in Carlsbad.

 Her mother was a “tree hugger,” so Tiffany decided to outdo her mother and scale a Redwood tree with Chief Big Smoke in Garberville, Humboldt County.
 It was exciting although somewhat frightening as the Chief seem to get higher and higher and he wasn’t even climbing the tree.
-His coaching her from the ground was ‘the real thing.’
-She climbed down after a few yards.
-It was “so exciting.”
+His gibberish coaching her from the ground was ‘the real thing.’
+She climbed down after a couple of yards.
+It was “So exciting.”

-Chad wanted to “round up wild horses” and skipped pages of the dude ranches to locate “A man, a shed, and a rope.”
+Chad wanted to “round up wild horses” and skipped catalog pages for the Dude Ranches to locate “A man, a shed, and a rope.”
 The real cowboy let Chad shovel hay in his barn for six hours.
 Then he let him move two dozen bales of hay into the truck; at the barn he go to use a Hook and pulley to get the hay to the top lofts.
 Chad said he felt like a “real man.”
 He paid $500 for the real cowboy feel and his back ached for days.

 Beer, here!
 Then they spent $2500 to make designer beer at home.
 They moved the cars out of the garage and let the bottling begin